 HPF criticized the use of Persian as official language and was one of the first pioneers of Bengali studies.
 He prepared the first Bengali dictionary and did much to improve the status of Bengali in British India.
 His Sanskrit grammar was founded on Vopadeva.
+It was concluded in 1804, before other English grammars appeared in print.

 Publications: Vocabulary, English–Bengalee and Bengalee–English.
 1-2.
 Calcutta 1799-1802.